Sherri Chung

-She has contributed to a variety of genres, earning recognition for her compositions and collaborations.
 Chung's composition for the documentary The Other Side of Home was shortlisted for Best Short Documentary at the 2017 Oscars.
 In 2024, she was nominated for the International Film Music Critics Association Award (IFMCA) Breakthrough Composer of the Year.

 Early life and education

-Sherri Chung, born in Queens, New York, developed an interest in music from an early age.
-She received classical piano training and was involved in musical activities such as jazz band performances and church music.
-Her interest in composition began in early adolescence, inspired by Michael Kamen's score for Robin Hood: Prince of Thieves.
-Chung earned a bachelor's degree in Music Composition and Theory from Jacksonville University in 2001, followed by graduate studies in the Scoring for Motion Pictures and Television program at the University of Southern California.
-During her time at USC, she met composer Blake Neely, with whom she has since collaborated on multiple projects.
+Sherri Chung developed an interest in music during childhood and trained as a classical pianist.
+While in middle school, she became interested in composition after hearing Michael Kamen's score for the 1991 film Robin Hood: Prince of Thieves.
+She graduated from Jacksonville University in 2001 with a bachelor's degree in music composition and theory.
+After graduating from Jacksonville University, Chung completed graduate studies in the Scoring for Motion Pictures and Television program at the University of Southern California.
+While at USC, she met composer Blake Neely, with whom she later collaborated on several television projects.

 Career

 Chung began her career in television, contributing music to animated series such as Family Guy and American Dad before moving into composing original scores.
 She later collaborated with composer Blake Neely on several series, including Supergirl, Arrow, and The Flash.

 Her other television work includes composing for Riverdale, Batwoman, and Kung Fu.
 On Riverdale, she co-developed a distinctive musical style referred to as "swamp goth" for the character Gargoyle King, reflecting her approach to character-specific themes.

 In 2023, Chung composed the original score for the Peacock series Based on a True Story, a dark comedy thriller created by Craig Rosenberg.
 She noted that the scoring approach focused on balancing the show's narrative shifts and character moments without overshadowing the dialogue.
 In 2024, her work included contributions to Gremlins: Secrets of the Mogwai, and the NBC series Found.